 Global Asia Studies is an area-focused, interdisciplinary program committed to cutting-edge humanities scholarship that studies Asia within a global context.

-The History faculty welcomes you to an exploration of the past and is eager to introduce you to the people who in their different ways made the world in which we live today.
+The History faculty welcomes you to explore the past and is eager to introduce you to the people who in their different ways made the world in which we live today.
 The study of history is vital for our understanding of the present.

 Women's and Gender Studies is an interdisciplinary program that examines the development, transmission, and transformation of ideas and attitudes about women and gender across different historical periods, societies, and cultures.